hexa0/ViewExtension/README.md

 This mod is available on a [different platform](https://www.curseforge.com/lethal-company/mods/viewextension).
 This platform will get priority over Thunderstore.
 This means that the Thunderstore version of this mod will receive less frequent updates.
 Thunderstore will remain supported, but wont be a priority.

 # ViewExtension 🔍
-This is a very simple mod that increases the camera view distance from **400m** to **1500m**.
-A config option to change this value is included.
+This is a very simple mod that increases the camera view distance from the vanilla 400m.
+A new View Distance setting is added in the pausemenu to change this value.

 **Before:**
 ![Screenshot_1](https://raw.githubusercontent.com/sfDesat/ViewExtension/main/Screenshots/Before.png "Before Screenshot")